Horspath Halt railway station: History

 On 24 October 1864, the Wycombe Railway opened an extension of its single track line to Thame to Kennington junction, just to the south of Oxford.
 Although the line ran through the village of Horspath, notably through a 524 yd tunnel, it was to be a further 40 years before a station was opened here.
 In an attempt to stimulate Oxford suburban traffic, the Great Western Railway opened three motor halts on the line, one of which was to be situated to the south of Horspath Tunnel.
 The Board of Trade approved the opening of the halts in December 1907, and they opened to traffic in February 1908; the Board of Trade's Colonel Yorke later inspected the halts the following month.
 As with the other halts, Horspath had a single platform, 150 ft long, with a 20 ft by 70 ft corrugated iron passenger shelter.
 In the event, the halt remained open only for seven years, closing in 1915 as a wartime economy measure.

-The halt was to reopen in 1933 as part of another push by the GWR to attract passengers; it was situated 44 yd to the west of the first site.
+The halt reopened in 1933 as part of another push by the GWR to attract passengers; it was situated 44 yd to the west of the first site.
 As with Towersey Halt which opened on the same day, Horspath Halt had a 100 ft long and 8 ft wide wooden platform (costing £200) with a running in board which displayed the station's name on both sides.
 The halt was perched on an embankment, the corrugated iron passenger shelter being suspended off the bank with the aid of timbers to the rear of the platform into the embankment side.
-Responsibility for the unmanned halt with its single oil lamp was given to the station master at Morris Cowley.
+Responsibility for the unstaffed halt with its single oil lamp was given to the station master at Morris Cowley.
 Access to the halt was had via a sloping 1 in 10 fenced path leading up from the Cuddesdon Road where a wicket gate with a lamp was provided.
 It was to be initially served by 5 trains each way daily, and up to 500 passengers per month were expected.

 During the Second World War, the local Home Guard cut slits through the corrugated iron shelter so that, in the event of invasion, it might serve as a sort of pillbox.
 On the basis of an estimated saving of £34,372, passenger services were withdrawn between Oxford and Princes Risborough from January 1963.
 The track between Thame and Morris Cowley was lifted in 1969, the allegedly deteriorating condition of Horspath Tunnel playing a large part in the decision.